smwgf/FAST_LIO_SLAM/README.md

     - Finally, an optimized map is made within the SC-PGO node.

 ## How to use?
+- The below commands and the launch files are made for playing the [MulRan dataset](https://sites.google.com/view/mulran-pr/home), but applicable for livox lidars in the same way (you could easily make your own launch files).
 ```
     # terminal 1: run FAST-LIO2
     mkdir -p ~/catkin_fastlio_slam/src